Can I interest you in a cranberry walnut blue cheese salad drizzled with sweet vidalia onion dressing and topped with chunks of granny smith apple?

 Those of you still on the fence about this moldy cheese, hear me out.
 A few months ago, I was you.

 I was you.
 I don’t consider myself a picky eater at all.
 But blue cheese, man.
 I wanted to like it so bad.
 I love feta cheese.
 I even love goat cheese.
 And that smells like feet for goodness sake.
-So a little mold didn’t really worry me especially when I did a little research and I discovered that blue cheese is made with a specific type of mold that’s of the Penicillium species and which does not produce any harmful toxins. (source)
+So a little mold didn’t really worry me especially when I did a little research and I discovered that blue cheese is made with a specific type of mold that’s of the Penicillin species and which does not produce any harmful toxins. (source)

 Does blue cheese even taste good?